941design/podsink/README.md

   - Navigate with ↑↓/jk
   - Press Enter for podcast details
   - Press `u` to unsubscribe
-  - Press `s` to search for new podcasts from within the subscriptions list
+  - Press `s` to search for new podcasts from within the subscriptions list (press Enter to search; submit blank to cancel)
+  - While viewing podcast search results, press `x` to return to the subscriptions list; press ESC to exit to the main menu
-  - Press `x` or ESC to return to main menu
+  - Press `x` or ESC to return to the main menu when not viewing search results

 - **Episodes** `[e]` - Browse all recorded episodes (newest first)
   - Navigate with ↑↓/jk